frictionlessdata/frictionless-py/docs/guides/validation-checks.md

 ### Truncated Value

-Sometime during the export from a database or another storage, data values can be truncated.
-This check tries to detect it.
+Sometime during data export from a database or other storage, data values can be truncated.
+This check tries to detect such truncation.
 Let's explore some truncation indicators:

 ```python title="Python"
 from pprint import pprint